OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 ## Why Vocabularies, and Why Standardizing

-Medical vocabularies go back to the Bills of Mortality in medieval London to manage outbreaks of the plague and other diseases (Figure 5.1).
+Medical vocabularies go back to the Bills of Mortality in medieval London to manage outbreaks of the plague and other diseases (@fig-representation-vocabularies-010-london).

 ![1660 London Bill of Mortality, showing the cause of death for deceased inhabitants using a classification system of 62 diseases